yunusparvezkhan/widget-app/src/devnotes.md

 ## Version 2
 Version 2 of the widget app contains a decent and basic navigation bar, to hover to accordion page and search page.
 The accordion page contains all the previous version's functionality and the search page contains a search bar and no submit button.
 Whenever user types some keyword on the searchbar and stops typing for 300ms, the app sends a request to the wikipedia api and gets back a object as result.
 A array inside that object contains the titles and description (aka snippet).
 The title and snippets are displayed in the page in the form of a list using map method.
 The snippet prop of the object contains html, hence that is displayed using the dangerouslySetInnerHTML prop of jsx span tag.
 At last a anchor tag is added with some style to route the user to the actual wikipedia page.

+## Version 3
+Version 3 of the widget app contains another page called the Dropdown page.
+In this page user gets one dropdown menu, which if clicked indeed a dropdown menu appears.
+User then gets some color options to choose.
+According to user's selection, the box below the dropdown segment changes the color.
+Whenever the menu opens, the box goes down and unhides itself from the menu.
+Whenever the menu is open and the user clicks anywhere outside the form, the menu closes.